garantae/roblox-player-abilities/README.md

 # About

- If a game is in progress, an ability crystal will spawn at random spawn indicators placed around the map over a random period of time (SpawnCrystal.lua).
-When a player makes contact with the crystal, they will receive a random ability, generated through a random selection of values that is attached to corresponding abilities (ReceiveAbility.lua).
-After, the client will then be sent all of the received ability's data, such as its name and image (ReceiveAbilityClient.lua).
-When the player feels ready to use said ability, they are able to interact with the ability button that will issue a RemoveEvent request to the server (CastAbilityClient.lua) which will be where the server carries out the ability's function (CastAbilityServer.lua)
+A player is able to receive power-ups through collecting ability crystals that spawn at random locations over a random period of time.
+Power-ups are collected at random, with a unique value corresponding to each ability.
+The client will then receive the collected ability's data, such as its name and image.
+When the player decides to use it, they are able to interact with the ability button that will send a RemoteEvent request to the server which will allow the server to carry out what the ability does.

 # Function